LuisClara92/portefolio/README.md

 * Material-UI

 ## About me
 We are students of Web Developer with knowledge of the front-end.
-Our goal is to specialize on Full-Stack development and one day become a good Juniors developers.
+Our goal is to specialize on Full-Stack development and one day become a good Junior developer.

 For any inquiries, please feel free to contact us through ours Linkedins: